 You are not allowed to use any electronic device or consult any source other than the instructor during the exams.
-In particular, this means no calculators, smartphones, regular cellphones, iPods, eReaders, laptops, notes, textbooks, etc. You are on your honor not to talk to another student about an exam until both students have turned them in.
+In particular, this means no calculators, smartphones, dumb phones, iPads, eReaders, laptops, notes, textbooks, etc. You are on your honor not to talk to another student about an exam until both students have turned them in.